Pixels crossing 2007

 Technical production: Voxels Productions

-In the context of the « 1% artistique » in the Parisian Hospital Armand Trousseau, Miguel Chevalier invested the two footbridges which link the Paul Louis Chicot building and the new maternity created by the architects Israel & Grimaux.
+Miguel Chevalier has taken over the two footbridges that connect the existing Paul Louis Chicot building to the new maternity building designed by architects Israel & Grimaux.